jack-markle/hackathon-dev/planning_docs/reference/03-langchain-orchestrator-and-agents.md

 - Keep agents **simple and explainable**:
   - Use small lookup tables or rule-of-thumb heuristics.
-- Make prompts **explicitly reference** the four conceptual agents and the goodness score.
+- Make prompts **explicitly reference** the five conceptual agents (including corporate pressure) and the goodness score.
 - Avoid over-engineering:
   - One orchestrator, one explanation chain is sufficient for the hackathon.
 - Document any non-obvious heuristics in comments to keep reasoning auditable.